MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/supervisor/omnichannel-insights-dashboard.md

 | Transferred to Supervisor | The percentage of conversations that are escalated to supervisor. |
 | Average Customer Sentiment Pulse (CSP) | The predicted customer sentiment in a given timeframe for a set queue/agent, which indicates the degree of positive sentiment expressed by customers at the end of their interactions. |

-## Dynamics 365 Omnichannel Insights Sentiment Analysis dashboard
+## Dynamics 365 omnichannel insights sentiment analysis dashboard

-The following screen shot shows an example of the Omnichannel Sentiment Analysis dashboard which provides an overview of important KPIs and trends relative to the sentiment analysis of chats offered.
+The following screen shot shows an example of the Dynamics 365 omnichannel insights - Sentiment Analysis dashboard which provides an overview of important KPIs and trends relative to the sentiment analysis of chats offered.

 > [!div class=mx-imgBorder]
 > ![Sample Omnichannel Insights sentiment dashboard](../media/supervisor-historical-sentiment-analysis-dashboard.png "Sample Omnichannel Insights sentiment dashboard")

 ### Dynamics 365 omnichannel insights sentiment analysis report details

-The following screen shot shows an example of the Omnichannel Sentiment Analysis report with more comprehensive information.
+The following screen shot shows an example of the Dynamics 365 omnichannel insights - Sentiment Analysis report with more comprehensive information.

 > [!div class=mx-imgBorder]
 > ![Sample Omnichannel Insights sentiment report](../media/supervisor-historical-sentiment-analysis-report.png "Sample Omnichannel Insights sentiment report")